redasgard/module-registry/README.md

 ## Origin

-Extracted from [Valkra](https://github.com/asgardtech/valkra), a blockchain security auditing platform where it manages dynamic loading of 40+ blockchain analyzers, language processors, and security tools.
+Extracted from [Red Asgard](https://github.com/redasgard), a security platform where it manages dynamic loading of analyzers, language processors, and security tools.

 ## License